 A Church of Extravagant Welcome

 Today, we continue to change lives throughout the world.
 We work alongside more than 200 mission partners.
 We labor ceaselessly to fight injustice, in the United States and abroad.
 We instill our vision into our youth and young adults, forging leaders who will imagine new dreams.
 And we sustain and develop church leaders, pastors, and our local churches to live their faith in exciting new ways.
 We believe in a God that is still speaking, a God that is all-loving and inclusive.
 We are a church that welcomes and accepts everyone as they are, where your mind is nourished as much as your soul.

 We are a church where Jesus the healer meets Jesus the revolutionary, and where together, we grow a just and peaceful world.

 How You Can Help:

 Make a secure online gift today, giving generously to the One Great Hour of Sharing offering.
-The suggested offering date in 2018 is March 11.
-In addition gifts, or additional gifts may be given at anytime.
-OGHS Resources are available to help promote the offering at: OGHS Resources., including Lectionary-based reflections.
+The suggested offering date in 2019 is March 31.
+In addition gifts, or additional gifts may be given at any time.
+OGHS Resources are available to help promote the offering at OGHS Resources, including Lectionary-based reflections.

 Donate to a Specific Natural Disaster or Refugee Emergency - designate the emergency on the giving page or in the memo line of your check.